 This book would make a nice gift for dad’s in your life, especially with praise for the things that particular dad does well.
 I do appreciate my own dad, my husband and friends who are dads.
 I honor your role and work to be good dads.

 Want to listen to LDS books (and others) like this that are positive or provide clean entertainment?
 Check out the Deseret Bookshelf Plus app.
+You get access to thousands of LDS titles, both ebooks and audiobooks) for a monthly fee.

 Also check out Guy Stuff in the Scriptures, a lighthearted look at funny and manly scriptures.